First Published October 25, 2016

 The trend over the last few years has been to ever-greater integration between parts, and that will continue.
 In the days before indexed shifting you could use a Campagnolo derailleur with Shimano gear levers (though Campagnolo derailleurs of that era shifted so badly it's a mystery why you'd want to).
 You can't do that now and be certain the indexing will work properly, nor should you use Shimano levers with Campagnolo brakes — they have different cable pull requirements.
 And you definitely can't use SRAM hydraulic brakes with Shimano levers because they use different, totally incompatible hydraulic fluids.

-Imagine a system that senses that you’re braking and changes gear for you.
+As for what the future might bring, imagine a system that senses that you're braking and changes gear for you.
 That would require a level of integration beyond the current state of the art.
 Or how about a seatpost that automatically adjusts your saddle height within a range: lower for descending, higher for climbing?
+Or how about an electronic system that talks to your power meter and keeps you in the necessary gear to put out your target power for a training session?
+To be honest, we're amazed you can't actually buy that last one yet.

-The table below lists the groupsets currently offered by Shimano, SRAM and Campagnolo, along with the recommended retail price of a complete set of each one.
+The table below lists the groupsets currently offered by Shimano, SRAM and Campagnolo, along with the recommended retail price of a complete set of each one, derived by simply adding up the RRPs of the individual parts.
 You'll almost always be able to find them for less than RRP, but the prices give you an index of the relative quality of each groupset.

-We’ve also listed the approximate price range of bikes with each group.
+We've also listed the approximate price range of bikes with each group.
 We have to stress these ranges are very approximate.
-Some groupsets — especially those from Campagnolo — are very uncommon on off-the-peg bikes.
+Some groupsets — especially those from Campagnolo, and non-AXS SRAM groupsets — are very uncommon on off-the-peg bikes.
+It's also now hard to find high-end bikes equipped with rim brakes.

 |Groupset RRP||Approximate bike price range|